 The actual battery report you’ll be generating is an easy-to-understand web page file.
 You just have to run a single command to create it.

 First, open a PowerShell window.
-Press Windows+X and choose “PowerShell” from the Power User menu.
+Press Windows+X or right-click the Start button (represented by the Windows icon) and choose “PowerShell” from the Power User menu.

 At the PowerShell prompt, type the following command, and then press Enter: